debonet/MDArray/README.md

 ## MDArray.prototype.get( index )

+_**index**_
-if the index is an array of length equal to the dimensionality of the MDArray, returns the value at the specified index where
+> if the index is an array of length equal to the dimensionality of the MDArray, returns the value at the specified index where
+>

-if the index is less than the dimensionality of the MDArray, returns the sub MDArray
+> if the index is less than the dimensionality of the MDArray, returns the sub MDArray
+>

-if the index is greater than than the dimensionality of the MDArray, undefined is returned.
+> if the index is greater than than the dimensionality of the MDArray, undefined is returned.
+>

-if the index is outsize of the size of the MDArray then undefined is returned.
+> if the index is outsize of the size of the MDArray then undefined is returned.

 ## MDArray.prototype.set( index, x )